Glock 48 vs Glock 19: A Detailed Review

 The Glock 48 is rail-less, but this makes sense since the gun is designed for concealed carry and not for duty use.
 The Glock 19 works in both roles well.

 Both guns are available with a variety of different sight options.
 This includes the stock Glock sights that are kind of junk in general.
 Additionally, you can buy high visibility Ameriglo sights and Glock OEM night sights.

 The Glock 19 even have a model known as the MOS.
 MOS stands for Modular Optics System, and this allows you to attach micro red dot sights to your gun.

-The Glock 48 is strictly an iron sight weapon.
-This isn’t a bad thing, and again it creates a smaller weapon overall.
+The Glock 48 also has an MOS version.
+An in-depth Glock 48 MOS review is available on our blog.
 Both weapons are easy to use and packed with all the modern features any modern pistol should have.

 Glock 48 vs Glock 19: Shooting Characteristics